Quantum Spacetime Phenomenology: Quantum-Spacetime Phenomenology of UV corrections to Lorentz Symmetry

-Of course a broader range of Poincar\'e symmetry tests could be valuable for quantum-gravity research, but without the support of a model (in the sense I just discussed for modified dispersion relations) it is very hard to argue that the relevant effects are being probed with sensitivities that are significant from a Planck-scale perspective.
-Think for example of a framework, such as the one adopted in Ref.~\cite{colgla}, in which the form of the dispersion relation is not modified, one still has dispersion relations of the type $E^2 = c_\#^2 p^2 + m_\#^2$, but with a different value of the velocity scale $c_\#$ for different particles.
-This is not necessarily a picture beyond the realm of possibilities one could consider from a quantum-gravity perspective, but it is basically impossible to estimate what accuracy must be achieved in measurements of, say, $c_{proton}-c_{electron}$, in order to reach Planck-scale sensitivity.
-Some authors qualify as ``Planckian magnitude" of this type of effects the case in which the dimensionless parameter has value of the order of the ratio of the mass of the particles involved in the process versus the Planck scale (as in $c_{proton}-c_{electron} \sim (m_{proton} \pm m_{electron})/E_p$) but this arbitrary criterion clearly does not amount to establishing genuine Planck-scale sensitivity.
+Of course a broader range of Lorentz-symmetry tests could be valuable for quantum-spacetime research, but without the support of a derivation it is very hard to argue that the relevant effects are being probed with sensitivities that are significant from a quantum-spacetime/Planck-scale perspective.
+Think for example of a framework, such as the one adopted in Ref.~\cite{colgla}, in which the form of the dispersion relation is modified, but not in energy-dependent way: one still has dispersion relations of the type $E^2 = c_\#^2 p^2 + m_\#^2$, but with a different value of the velocity scale $c_\#$ for different particles.
+This is not necessarily a picture beyond the realm of possibilities one could consider from a quantum-spacetime perspective, but there is no known quantum-spacetime picture that has provided direct support for it.
+And it is also essentially impossible to estimate what accuracy must be achieved in measurements of, say, $c_{\mathrm{proton}}-c_{\mathrm{electron}}$, in order to reach Planck-scale sensitivity.
+Some authors qualify as ``Planckian magnitude'' of this type of effects the case in which the dimensionless parameter has value of the order of the ratio of the mass of the particles involved in the process versus the Planck scale (as in $c_{\mathrm{proton}}-c_{\mathrm{electron}} \sim (m_{\mathrm{proton}} \pm m_{\mathrm{electron}})/E_p$) but this arbitrary criterion clearly does not amount to establishing genuine Planck-scale sensitivity, at least as long as we do not have a derivation starting with spacetime quantization at the Planck scale that actually finds such magnitudes of this sort of effects.

-Still it is true that the general structure of the quantum-gravity problem and the structure of some of the approaches to the solution of the problem suggest that the Minkowski limit of quantum gravity might host a rather wide range of departures from classical Poincar\'e symmetry.
-Correspondingly a broad range of Poincar\'e-symmetry tests can be of interest, and, while not necessarily valuable when obtaining negative/``nothing-new" results (since without a genuine case for Planck-scale sensitivity negative results do not translate into intelligible constraints on quantum-gravity model building), they could end up providing a decisive hint for the search of quantum gravity if they ever do stumble upon robust evidence of some sort of departures from classical Poincar\'e symmetry.
+Still it is true that the general structure of the quantum-gravity problem and the structure of some of the quantum spacetimes which are being considered for the Minkowski limit of quantum gravity might host a rather wide range of departures from classical Lorentz symmetry.
+Correspondingly a broad range of Lorentz-symmetry tests could be considered of potential interest.